 Creating character arcs: What is an arc?
 Why it’s so important?

-Whether you are writing a plot driven novel rather than a character-driven novel, the story still needs a character arc.
+Whether you are writing a plot-driven novel or than a character-driven novel, the story still needs a character arc.
 The Arc gives the character and direction and growth.
 It gives your readers something to root for or relate too while making the story stronger.

 What is an arc?

-An arc is when your MC starts as this type of person but by the end of the story, they are different kind of person they were at the beginning.
+An arc is when your MC starts as this person but by the end of the story, they are a different person from they were at the beginning.

 Why character arcs are important?